hx57/ICIPs/ICIPS/icip-1.md

 ## What is an ICIP?

 ICIP stands for ICON Community Improvement Proposal.
 An ICIP is a design document providing information to the ICON community, or describing new initiatives driven by the ICON Community Alliance (hx57).
-The ICIP should provide a concise action plans and a solid rationale behind these actions.
-The ICIP author is responsible for building consensus within the community and documenting dissenting opinions.
+The ICIP should provide concise action plans and solid rationale behind these actions.
+The ICIP authors are responsible for building consensus within the community and documenting dissenting opinions.

 ## ICIP Rationale